Sylvia-Mahlangu/Sylvia-Portfolio/README.md

 ---

 ## 💼 Work Experience
-### ✨ (Your Job Title Here)
+### ✨ (Sales Assistant)
-- Company Name
+- Ackermans
-- Duration (e.g. Jan 2024 – Present)
+- Duration (June 2025 – Present)
 - Responsibilities:
-  - Assisted with...
-  - Worked on...
-  - Gained experience in...
+  - Promoted Products directly to customers, explained features and benefits, and drove sales by meeting daily and weekly targets.
+Maintained attractive displays, engaged customers professionally, and provided feeback to the sales team to improve performance.

 ---